maci0/asmatch/docs/user_stories.md

 **Acceptance Criteria:**
 - `asmatch compare <checksum1> <checksum2>` displays a side-by-side comparison.
 - The comparison includes Jaccard similarity, Levenshtein score, and shared token count.
+- The output is color-coded for readability.
 - The output can be formatted as JSON with `--json`.

+---

+### Title: Clean the database and cache

+**As a** user,
+**I want to** use the `clean` command to remove dangling cache files and optimize the database, **so that I can** ensure the tool is running efficiently.

+**Acceptance Criteria:**
+- `asmatch clean` removes all LSH cache files from the current directory.
+- `asmatch clean` vacuums the database to reclaim unused space.

 ---